 So the other day, I was outside raking leaves, and Spike was chasing squirrels.
 If you’ve never seen my dog, look at a picture of him, because knowing what he looks like is somewhat key to understanding Spike’s relationship to the squirrels.
+You can click to read more here about the best dog services.

 Then suddenly, as if to underscore the dangers of hubris, one of the squirrels lost his balance.
 He hung for about half a second in mid-air, flailing his arms trying to catch hold of something, then fell, flat on his back, right at Spike’s feet.
 It was the funniest thing, like something you’d see in a cartoon and not in real life.
 If you’re a squirrel, hanging on a tree is pretty much your job.
 How incompetent do you have to be to fall out of the tree on your ass?